Disaster Recovery and Live Backup Overview

 - A higher load on your integration endpoints

 - Possible significant database inconsistencies due to duplication of internal identifiers being shared between nodes and causing existing incidents to be overwritten.

-If there is ever uncertainty about whether a host that is presently down or stopped was in an active state before it went offline, it is recommended that you put the presently active host into a standby state before starting the Cortex XSOAR service on the other host.
+If there is ever uncertainty about whether a host that is presently down or stopped was in an active state before it went offline, it is recommended that you put the presently active node into a standby state before starting the Cortex XSOAR service on the other host.
 You can then make it active again after you have confirmed whether the host you are starting is already in active mode.

 To configure the live backup environment, see Configure the Live Backup Environment.

 The following scenarios describe how to test, and deal with active server failures: